-- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Yelling was enumerated, and which took place on 5th April 1891, is available as Fiche C16 from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Yelling was enumerated, and which took place on 5th April 1891, is available as Fiche C16 from the Cambridgeshire and Huntingdonshire FHS.

 - OS Grid Square TL 263625.

 - The church of the Holy Cross consists of a chancel, nave, north aisle, south aisle, west tower and south porch.
 The walls are of rubble with stone and clunch dressings, and the roofs are covered with slates and lead.